 Transparency means giving full trust to others - and they give it back!
 Don't forget that employees are the mirror of the company.
 You need to align yourself with what you expect from them: honesty, productivity and authenticity.

-To ensure that your company's reflection lives up to your expectations, you know what you have to do 😉
+So that your company's image lives up to your expectations, you know what you have to do 😉